Fighting Prostate Cancer: Eat Your Way to Victory

 - Roasted soybeans—Packs the highest amount of isoflavone per serving—about 167 mg for a 3.5 ounce serving (or 7 tablespoons); these are available at most supermarkets and also online.

-Lycopene is part of a group of compounds called carotenoids that are known for their antioxidant properties, which may include the ability to inhibit cancer.
+that are known for their antioxidant properties, which may include the ability to inhibit cancer.
 Where can you find lycopene?
 Watermelon and pink grapefruit contain lycopene, but tomato-based foods contain the most.
 When tomato-based foods are heated and mixed with a small amount of oil, the lycopene absorption is maximized.
 That makes cooked tomato products excellent sources of lycopene.

 Will eating more tomato products lower your chance of developing prostate cancer?
 A systematic review of randomized trials found that there was not enough evidence to conclude if lycopene reduced prostate cancer risk.
 A review of 21 observational studies found that people who ate a lot of cooked tomato products did have fewer cases of prostate cancer.
 Howver, the US Food and Drug Administration (FDA) reviewed the health claims and found that there is not enough evidence to say that lycopene does reduce the risk of prostate cancer.